shjindal0309/ElderlyCareIOTProject/README.md

 # ElderlyCareIOTProject
 I made elderly care project during our acadmics course CS321.
 In this project I am automatically turning off and on heater or AC whichever is required according to the current temperature.
 I am also alerting elderly persons relatives, if he falls.
 I am alerting the elderly person at fixed interval of 6 hours using buzzer and LED to take medicines.
 Simulation of heater and AC is done using LEDs.
 I am also continuously recording the elder person heartbeat rate.
 If the heartbeat falls below a range or becomes too high I am sending the alert to his/her relatives.
 Using pi we sent data to server.
+Watch1 and watch2 contains code for the 2 arduinos used.